VedShinde003/apna-college/README.md

 # apna-college
-Its my git learning so i created this folder
+Its my git learning so i created this folder.